Terbinafine Cream

 What should I do if I accidentally swallow Terbinafine cream?

 If you or someone else has accidentally swallowed Terbinafine Cream, go straight to your nearest emergency department.
 Remember to take the packaging and any remaining medicine with you so that doctors know exactly what was taken.
-Symptoms of accidentally ingesting Terbinafine Cream include headaches, nausea, dizziness and stomach ache.
+Symptoms of accidentally ingesting Terbinafine Cream include headaches, nausea, dizziness, and stomach aches.

 Can I drink alcohol while taking Terbinafine?